- Find a Trail

 - Get Involved

-Explore the best rated trails in Cornelius, NC.
-Whether you're looking for an easy walking trail or a bike trail like the Piedmont Medical Center Trail and Roger F. Snyder Greenway.
-With more than 47 trails covering 137 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Cornelius, NC, whether you're looking for an easy walking trail or a bike trail like the Yadkin River Greenway and Highland Rail Trail .
+With more than 47 trails covering 141 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!